-I absolutely love these Cilantro Lime Grilled Shrimp…they’re fresh and limey with a bit of that summertime-grilled flavor, topped off with some sweet and spicy Pineapple Salsa.
+If you are a fan of easy shrimp recipes, then you’ll love these Cilantro Lime Grilled Shrimp…they’re fresh and limey with a bit of that summertime-grilled flavor, topped off with some sweet and spicy Pineapple Salsa.
 It’s sheer summertime eating perfection!

 - 1 1/2 pounds fresh shrimp, peeled and cleaned

-- 4-5 tablespoons fresh lime juice (about 2 limes)
+- 4-5 tablespoons fresh lime juice, (about 2 limes)